Class Talents

 Ebon Fever is not burst-oriented like Bursting Sores, but it still scales well in AoE and sustained cleave fights.
 If you combine this talent with Morbidity and Plaguebringer, you can get a lot of damage out of it.
 It is also strong in single target when used alongside Plaguebringer.
 The targets need to last long enough for you to get most of the disease ticks before they die, so if enemies are dying super fast and you want frequent AoE burst , then you won't see much value at all from Ebon Fever and are probably better off with Bursting Sores.

 Magus of the Dead: Does solid damage and benefits from Unholy Aura & Commander of the Dead and extra stat buffs such as Festermight.
-It's very strong and I recommend using it in most situations unless you need the point for a major AOE/Cleave talent.
-Then you may choose not to use it.
+It's very strong in Season 3 for both single target & AoE scenarios, and you will want to use it in every scenario due to its interaction with the new tier set (the tier set is designed purely around this talent, so it’s obvious must have).

 Improved Death Coil: This gives Unholy some good damage in two target cleave scenarios, as the additional Death Coil will also apply Coil of Devastation and Death Rot to target it does damage to, which is a really nice interaction that can make a noticeable difference.
 With this talent, you will always prioritize Death Coil over Epidemic at 3 targets as it does more damage.